 A Child’s Experience with a Postpartum Depressed Mother

-The last five years I have developed a daughter like friendship with a young woman Stephanie whose mother had a postnatal depression and later got psychosis.
+The last five years I have developed a daughter like friendship with a young woman Stephanie whose mother had postnatal depression and later got psychosis.

 I met her as she was among a group of friends with my second son while he was still studying.
-I was very attracted to her because she seemed much more mature than what is normal for being 22 years of age.
+I was very attracted to her because she seemed much more mature than what is typical for being 22 years of age.

 She made a long list of these bills and phoned up the creditors one by one and asked if they could postpone the due payment for her friend, who had run into trouble.
-This friend came to his legs again and I started to do things with Stephanie when it was possible.
+This friend came to his legs again, and I started to do things with Stephanie when it was possible.
 We would meet at a café for a talk or go to cultural events like classical concerts or art museums.
 In this, she also differs from many young people as she has a genuine interest in art.

-I got small hints about her background the first years, but only after four or five years, a clear picture took form.
+I got small hints about her background during the first years, but only after four or five years, a clear picture took form.
 Stephanie was made curious as I told her about my experience from my professional job as a health visitor, that the way we understand our background influences our ability to become good parents later.